-Total Budget Authority \$584.6 Total Budget Authority Less NWF -24.7 BalanceFee Recovery Rate for FY 2003 \$559.9 ×94.0% Total Amount to be Recovered For FY 2003 \$526.3 -0 Amount to be Recovered Through Fees and Other Receipts Less Estimated Part 170 Fees and Other Receipts \$526.3 - 127.5 Part 171 Fee Collections Required Part 171 Billing Adjustments: \$398.8 Unpaid FY 2003 Invoices (estimated) 2.4 -4.3 Subtotal -1.9 Adjusted Part 171 Collections Required \$396.8 publication of the FY 2003 final rule.
-For these licensees, payment will be due on the effective date of the FY 2003 final rule.
-Those materials licensees whose license anniversary date during FY 2003 falls before the effective date of the final FY 2003 rule will be billed for the annual fee during the anniversary month of the license at the FY 2002 annual fee rate.
-Those materials licensees whose license anniversary date falls on or after the effective date of the final FY 2003 rule will be billed for the annual fee at the FY 2003 annual fee rate during the anniversary month of the license, and payment will be due on the date of the invoice.
+The FY 2003 final fee rule will be a "major" final action as defined by the Small Business Regulatory Enforcement Fairness Act of 1996.
+Therefore, the NRC's fees for FY 2003 would become effective 60 days after publication of the final rule in the Federal Register.
+The NRC will send an invoice for the amount of the annual fee to reactors and major fuel cycle facilities upon publication of the FY 2003 final rule.
+For these licensees, payment would be due on the effective date of the FY 2003 rule.
+Those materials licensees whose license anniversary date during FY 2003 falls before the effective date of the final FY 2003 rule would be billed for the annual fee during the anniversary month of the license at the FY 2002 annual fee rate.
+Those materials licensees whose license anniversary date falls on or after the effective date of the final FY 2003 rule would be billed for the annual fee at the FY 2003 annual fee rate during the anniversary month of the license, and payment would be due on the date of the invoice.

-The FY 2003 final fee rule is a "major" final action as defined by the Small Business Regulatory Enforcement Fairness Act of 1996.
-Therefore, the NRC's fees for FY 2003 will become effective 60 days after publication of the final rule in the Federal Register.
-The NRC will send an invoice for the amount of the annual fee to reactors and major fuel cycle facilities upon to all licensees as a cost-saving measure.
+As a matter of courtesy, the NRC plans to continue mailing the proposed fee rule to all licensees, although, in accordance with its FY 1998 announcement, the NRC has discontinued mailing the final fee rule to all licensees as a cost-saving measure.
 Accordingly, the NRC does not plan to routinely mail the FY 2003 final fee rule or future final fee rules to licensees.

 However, the NRC will send the final rule to any licensee or other person upon specific request.
 To request a copy, contact the License Fee and Accounts Receivable Branch, Division of Accounting and Finance, Office of the Chief Financial Officer, at 301-415-7554, or e-mail us at fees@nrc.gov.
 The NRC plans to publish the final fee rule in June 2003.
-In addition to publication in the Federal Register, the final rule will be available on the Internet at http://ruleforum.llnl.gov for at least 90 days after the effective date of the final rule.
+In addition to publication in the Federal Register, the final rule will be available on the Internet at http://ruleforum.llnl.gov for at least 90 days after the effective date of the final rule